Very much a follow up to ‘Stone Cold Sober’ John Cee Stannard & Blues Horizon are again joined by Julian Bown on drums and Andy Crowdy on double bass.

-A couple of months after launching “The Doob Doo Album” I asked my good friend Mike Baker, and my new mate Howard Birchmore more to join me so we could play a few gigs, as a trio, performing some of the songs from the album.
-They had both featured on the album, and were keen to give it a try.
-So I formed the trio John Cee Stannard & Blue Horizon.
+A couple of months after launching “The Doob Doo Album” I asked my good friend Mike Baker, and my new mate Howard Birchmore to join me so we could play a few gigs as a trio, performing some of the songs from the album.
+They had both featured on the album and were keen to give it a try.
+So I formed the trio now named John Cee Stannard & Blues Horizon.
 Our launch gig was at Henley Jazz and Blues festival November 2013 and during the following months I knew I needed an album that reflected our live performance.
 So we started recording tracks for “Bus Depot Blues” with the basic trio sound augmented by Julian Bown on Drums and Andy Crowdy on bass – both excellent session musicians.
 A limited number guest spots from Alison Rolls on vocal, and Melissa Lynch on violin kept the album routed in an acoustic sound.
 The reviews were tremendous and are all on the review page.

-The “Doob Doo” album was released in May 2013.
-The launch event was a huge success and I’d like to thank everyone who came along to support the evening, which was a joint celebration of both the “Doob Doo” album, and the new long awaited Tudor Lodge album “Stay”.
+“The Doob Doo Album” was released in May 2013.
+The launch event was a huge success and I’d like to thank everyone who came along to support the evening, which was a joint celebration of both “The Doob Doo Album”, and the new long awaited Tudor Lodge album “Stay”.
 The reception we got for both albums was amazing.
+Thank you.

 I started writing the songs for this, my first solo project, in 2011, with recording getting under way in August of 2012.
 I have been fortunate to have some great musicians working with me on this project, helping me produce and release this blues based album of largely original songs.
 My first port of call was Paul Millns, a verteran pianist/singer/songwriter with over a dozen fine albums to his credit.
 I am lucky enough to have known Paul since the early 1970’s so it seemed natural to ask him for advice and guidance.
 Paul put me in touch with drummer (and all round musician) Richard Hudson.
 Richard then introduced me to renowned bassist Nigel Portman Smith.
-Paul also introduced me to trombone player Nick Pentelow, who in turn introduced trumpet man Matt Winch, who in turn brought in trombone player Mike Innes.
+Paul also introduced me to saxophone player Nick Pentelow, who in turn introduced trumpet man Matt Winch, who in turn brought in trombone player Mike Innes.
 And so the adventure played out with one introduction leading to another so that in the end we had exactly the right blend of sixteen wonderful musicians supporting me in my endevour.
 I remain so grateful to them all for contributing so creatively and enthusiatically to this album.
-I was delighted and proud to announce the launch the the “Doob Doo” album on the 10th May 2013.
+I was delighted and proud to launch “The Doob Doo Album” on the 10th May 2013.
 I sincerely hope that you will enjoy listening to these songs as much as I have enjoyed writing and recording them.
 Cheers John Cee Stannard